claudiofsm/comp2011-study-group/03-15/README.md

 # Bubble Sort

-Bubble sort is an easy and simple sorting algorithm every computer science graduate must learn.
-We are going to write a function that perform bubble sort on a given array of integers.
+Bubble sort is an easy and simple sorting algorithm every computer science student must learn.
+We are going to write a function that performs bubble sort on a given array of integers.

 ## Algorithm